Loading...

 } finally {

-// ALWAYS purge - algorithm lifetime <5ms
+// ALWAYS purge - ephemeral algorithm lifetime

 this.purge(core); // Zero out function refs + Share 2 bytes